okineadev/material-icons-figma-plugin/README.md

-# 🍱 Material Icons Figma plugin
+# 🍱 Material Icons for Figma